RGAA-Software/sailfish_server/README.md

 #### Basic framework

-#### Here is a list of the used technologies that you may want to lean
+#### Here is a list of the used technologies that you may want to learn
 - Cpp for both server and client
 - Qt for the UI
 - FFmpeg for encoding and decoding